ARSA was accused of the massacre by Myanmar's government in September

 Burmese authorities deny allegations of human rights abuses by the military and continue to maintain that the military is going after terrorists.

-, Burmese state media reported that Myanmar authorities believed ARSA was responsible for a massacre against the region's Hindu community.
+In September, Burmese state media reported that Myanmar authorities believed ARSA was responsible for a massacre against the region’s Hindu community.
 Police found 45 bodies in mass graves at the time, the state-run Global New Light of Myanmar reported.

 Rohingya are not recognized as an official ethnicity by the Myanmar government, which denies them citizenship, effectively rendering them stateless.